nujcharee/powerbi-blog/src/pages/hello-world/index.md

 ---
-title: Hello World
+title: PowerBI - Refreshing R script using Personal Gateway
-date: "2015-05-01T22:12:03.284Z"
+date: "2019-07-01T23:00:00.284Z"
 ---

-This is my first post on my new fake blog!
-How exciting!
+This is my first PowerBI Blog!

-I'm sure I'll write a lot more interesting things in the future.

 Oh, and here's a great quote from this Wikipedia on [salted duck eggs](http://en.wikipedia.org/wiki/Salted_duck_egg).